 3. Including CSS file on Specific Page or Post

-The previous methods are acceptable for adding small pieces of CSS for basic customization that a specific post or page requires.
-But for larger CSS scripts, you must follow the good practices and upload a separated CSS file where all your custom CSS should be gathered.
+The previous methods are acceptable for adding small CSS snippets to customize a specific post or page as needed.
+But for larger CSS files, you must follow best practices and upload a separate CSS file where all your custom CSS should be collected.

 3.1.
 Create a CSS File Using Code Editor

-First, you must create a separate CSS file utilizing a code editor with all the necessary CSS scripts.
+First, you must create a separate CSS file in a code editor and include all necessary CSS rules.
 Editors like Visual Studio Code, Sublime Text, or any other that supports CSS files can be used.

-Then, create a new file with the CSS extension and paste your code here.
+Then create a new file with the CSS extension and paste your code into it.
 For this tutorial, we have named the file my-style.css.

 3.2.
 Upload the CSS File to Child Theme Folder

 The CSS file you created must be uploaded to the child theme directory.
 You can use an FTP client like FileZilla to upload the file.
-You can even upload it to the active child theme directory itself.
+You can even upload it to the active child theme’s directory.

 3.2.
 Enqueue your Custom CSS File